-The original pronouncement compiles and codifies the documents produced by the FASAB.
-It was designed to meet the needs of users for an authoritative reference to concepts, standards, interpretations, technical bulletins, technical releases, and other issuances.
+The Original Pronouncements compiles and codifies the documents produced by the FASAB.
+It is designed to meet the needs of users for an authoritative reference to concepts, standards, interpretations, technical bulletins, technical releases, and other issuances.
 It contains extensive cross-referencing and indexing.

-The following FASAB guidance is applicable to bureaus, which can be downloaded from the following FASAB website location: http://fasab.gov/accounting-standards/
+The following FASAB authoritative GAAP is currently applicable to bureaus, which can be downloaded from the following FASAB website location: http://fasab.gov/accounting-standards/.